jonas-gstoettenmayr/cafe_upscaling_models/README.md

 This Repo is split into multiple Parts:

+- The data directory, the processed data is fast to compute as such it is not stored but simply computed from the data in the other directories, these were included for convinience in the last commit
-- The code for predicting future data is inside the scripts folder
+- The code for predicting future data is inside the scripts folder.
+  This is supposed to be used for actuall predictions as only the config.toml file has to be changed to the desired configuration and the script executed to generate the prediction, a parquet containing a performance overview and a markdown summurising the performance
 - The code for developing the methods and models used in scripts is inside their respective folders
   - "data_ingestion_preprocessing" contains the notebooks used for processing the data
   - "models_forecast_eval" contains the notebooks for exploring, choosing and tuning our Model